Rightpoint/RZDebugMenu/README.md

 	#endif
 ```

-Once you have your window, to set up the three-finger, three-tap gesture to show the menu, add the following code:
+Once you have your window, to set up the two-finger, three-tap gesture to show the menu, add the following code:

 ```objc
 	#if (DEBUG)